 Steven Spielberg and George Lucas are among the most influential filmmakers in the world.
-Spielberg’s DreamWorks studio and Lucas’s Industrial Light & Magic have created one hit after another, grossing billions at the box office.
-The following is an excerpt from the June 2000 SUCCESS featuring Spielberg and Lucas, written by Scott Smith and Robert T. Wazeka.
+Spielberg’s DreamWorks studio and Lucas’s Industrial Light & Magic visual effects company have each created and helped create myriad hits.
+The following is an excerpt from the June 2000 SUCCESS magazine featuring Spielberg and Lucas, written by Scott Smith and Robert T. Wazeka.

-Close friends Steven Spielberg and George Lucas have had a greater impact on the entertainment industry than anyone else in the 20th century.
-Most famous for fantasies such as Star Wars and E.T., both have more recently dedicated themselves to public projects of historical significance, and at the height of their careers, to more private roles as family men.
+Close friends Steven Spielberg and George Lucas have had a great impact on the entertainment industry.
+Most famous for fantasies such as Jaws and Star Wars, respectively, both have recently taken on more private roles as family men.

-Their fantasies, the careers that followed, and their personal convictions mirror those of the baby boomers, the largest generation in American history, to which they belong.
-Their entrepreneurial paths—from dedication to their art to founding businesses to giving back to the community—make them our choice as SUCCESS Entrepreneurs of the Decade.
+Their fantasies, the careers that followed and their personal convictions, as well as their entrepreneurial paths—from dedication to their art to founding businesses to giving back to the community—make them our choice as SUCCESS entrepreneurs of the decade.

-Lucas, on the other hand, was emphatically not interested in the mainstream of business or filmmaking.
-Lucas’s father wanted George to go into the family’s stationery and office-equipment business in Modesto, Calif., but his son had other ideas.
-“One thing is for sure,” Lucas says he once told his father, “I’ll never go into business.”
-Then he adds, “and here I am heading three corporations.”
+On the other hand, Lucas’ father wanted him to go into the family’s stationery and office-equipment business in Modesto, California, but his son had other ideas.
+“One thing is for sure,” Lucas, in an interview, said he once told his father, “I’ll never go into business.”
+Then he added, “and here I am heading three corporations.”

-“I wanted to go to art school, but my dad wouldn’t pay for it,” Lucas said recently in a speech at the University of California at Berkeley.
+“I wanted to go to art school, but my dad wouldn’t pay for it,” Lucas said in a speech at the University of California at Berkeley in February 2000.
 “A friend told me to come to USC and major in cinematography.
 It was an easy major, like P.E., and the department was right next door to the girls’ dorm.”

-Spielberg on the other hand, headed straight for the mainstream—at first.
-He was so eager to learn everything he could about the business that he approached famous actors such as Cary Grant and top directors such as William Wyler, persuaded them to have lunch with him, and made them his teachers and mentors.
+Spielberg, on the other hand, headed straight for the mainstream—at first.
+He was so eager to learn everything he could about the business that he approached famous actors such as Cary Grant and top directors such as William Wyler and persuaded them to meet with him.

-Even the famously tough movie critic Pauline Kael termed Spielberg’s first feature film, The Sugarland Express in 1974, “one of the most phenomenal directorial debuts in the history of the movies.”
-But it was with Jaws the following year, at age 28, that Spielberg became a formidable power in the industry.
+Even movie critic Pauline Kael termed Spielberg’s first feature film, The Sugarland Express in 1974, “one of the most phenomenal debut films in the history of movies.”
+But it was with Jaws the following year that Spielberg became a household name.

-Spielberg “escalated the perception of the film director as auteur, as the ‘author’ of his movie and the primary reason for its success, rather than the traditional view that a movie made it big because of its stars,” claims Robert Thompson, director of the Center for the Study of Popular Television at Syracuse University and president of the Popular Culture Association.
+Spielberg “escalated the perception of the film director as auteur, as the ‘author’ of his movie and the primary reason for its success, rather than the traditional view that a movie made it big because of its stars,” claims Robert Thompson, founding director of the Bleier Center for Television and Popular Culture and a trustee professor of television and popular culture at Syracuse University.
 “By wrestling away creative autonomy from the studios and remaking the image of directors, who had been something of comic figures with berets and megaphones until then, he became the biggest recruiter for film schools they’ve ever seen.”

-Which is ironic, because several film schools rejected Spielberg for poor grades, and he dropped out of the Long Beach State University film program to start making movies at Universal full time.
+Which is ironic, because two film schools rejected Spielberg for poor grades—University of Southern California rejected him three times—and he dropped out of the Long Beach State University film program to start directing at Universal full-time.

 Lucas emphasizes again and again that the central challenge in filmmaking is, and always will be, funding.
 Moreover, you have to decide who the audience is going to be: “What you really want to do is control your material, but then you have to find a market.
 You’re making films for an audience, but for how big a group of people you get to determine.”

-No one helped grow this industry and further push Hollywood to become a worldwide phenomenon more than Spielberg, “a marketing and licensing genius,” says Ryan Schinman, a licensing agent and president of marketing firm CNB Entertainment’s sports and entertainment division.
+No one helped grow this industry and further push Hollywood to become a worldwide phenomenon more than Spielberg, “a marketing and licensing genius,” says Ryan Schinman, co-founder of Mayflower Entertainment.
 “He was one of the first to do a video game and product placement, which is now an important budget source for even small independents.”
-With the financial stakes getting higher and higher, major studio executives became increasingly more risk-averse.
-They took away some of the hard-won authority from producers and directors and gave it to marketing departments.

-He has both adapted to new conditions and shaped these forces in ways that have enabled him to direct or produce 10 of the 25 top-grossing movies of all time.
+He has both adapted to new conditions and shaped these forces in ways that have enabled him to become the highest-grossing film director.

-Similarly, Lucas’s phenomenal success has allowed him the financial freedom to go his own creative way.
+Similarly, Lucas’s phenomenal success with American Graffiti allowed him the freedom to go his own creative way with Star Wars.
 “I feel like a kid in a candy store,” he says, talking about the possibilities that lie before him.